MEGA65/mega65-core/docs/usermanual0.md

 Second, to make hypervisor calls fast, the CPU should save all CPU registers and automatically switch the memory map when entering and leaving the hypervisor.
 I have already implemented this, so that a call-up into the hypervisor takes just one cycle, as does returning from the hypervisor.

 Third, we need to make the hypervisor programme memory only visible from in hypervisor mode.
 I have already implemented this.
 The hypervisor program is mapped at $8000-$BFFF, with the last 1KB reserved as scratch space, relocated zero-page (using the 4510's B register), and relocated stack (again, using the 4510's SPH register).
-The KickStart ROM starts in hypervisor mode, loads the target operating system, prepares the CPU state for the target, including reading the reset entry vector from $FFFC-D of the target ROM, and then exits hypervisor mode, causing the target operating system to start.
+The Hyppo ROM starts in hypervisor mode, loads the target operating system, prepares the CPU state for the target, including reading the reset entry vector from $FFFC-D of the target ROM, and then exits hypervisor mode, causing the target operating system to start.

 ### 4.5.3 Task Registers